-There is so much to see in Israel, historic sights, endless beautiful landscapes and awe-inspiring viewpoints - endless beautiful places!
-For over three years now, I am blogging about traveling in Israel while exploring this tiny, but most fascinating country from north to south and believe me, I thought my list of beautiful & interesting places to visit would run out, but it keeps getting longer and longer!
-This blog post is a very personal one, close to my heart - since I am always looking to capture the most photogenic, magical spots in Israel.
+There is so much to see in Israel: historic sights, endless beautiful landscapes and awe-inspiring viewpoints!
+For over three years now, I am blogging about traveling in Israel while exploring this tiny, but most fascinating country from north to south and believe me, I thought my list of beautiful & interesting places to visit would run out, but it only keeps getting longer.
 Below you can find all the most photogenic, awe-inspiring places for photographers, bloggers and Instagram lovers - but there are many more, so keep an eye on this blog post because new places will be added here regularly.
 I have divided this list in North, Center and South, so that it is easier for you to navigate.
 When you travel in Israel and explore these beautiful places, don't forget to tag @talesofisrael on Instagram, so I can share your travel photos and videos on Instagram!

 One of the most surprising places I have visited in Israel!
 Located in the Golan Heights, this park is famous for giant eagles, Israel's longest waterfall and the ancient town of Ma'ale Gamla.
 Absolutely perfect for a daytrip!